Advertiser Disclosure

 Advertisement

-However, JetBlue has clearly moved on, as it’s announced the Blue Sky partnership with United Airlines.
+However, JetBlue has clearly moved on, as it’s been announced the Blue Sky partnership with United Airlines.
 Will this partnership meet the same anticompetitive scrutiny?
 Only time will tell.

 Could Silver Airways Make a Comeback?